 PhD Proposed Plan of Study

-The PhD Proposed Plan of Study should provide a clear and detailed description of the planned research area of the applicant.
+The PhD Proposed Plan of Study should provide a clear and detailed description of the planned research area of the applicant (approximately 500 words).
 Ideally, it would include a description of objects of study and potential methods for undertaking research in this area.
 The statement should also address the compatibility of the applicant’s scholarly interests with the Graduate Program.
 Applicants should also discuss their preparation for doctoral study in communication and culture and highlight any accomplishments relevant to taking on this level of academic work.
-If the applicant is applying with an academic background (in terms of degrees, courses, previous research, etc.) that could appear distant from the central scholarly areas of the program, the applicant can indicate factors that would support admission despite possible gaps in preparation. (length=approximately 500 words)
+If the applicant is applying with an academic background (in terms of degrees, courses, previous research, etc.) that could appear distant from the central scholarly areas of the program, the applicant can indicate factors that would support admission despite possible gaps in preparation.

-Application instructions for the Joint Graduate Program in Communication & Culture are available online from Ryerson University and can be accessed from the Admissions website.
-Interested applicants should note that the forms available from the Ryerson University Admissions website are only to be sent in to Ryerson for admissions consideration.
+Application instructions for the Joint Graduate Program in Communication & Culture are available online and can be accessed from the Admissions website.

 Office of Admissions (Graduate)